faradzh/fillout-page-navigation/README.md

 # Fillout Page Navigation

-A reusable and accessible navigation item component for [Next.js](https://nextjs.org) apps, styled with [Tailwind CSS](https://tailwindcss.com).
-Designed for use in the Fillout interface.
+A new design implementation of the reusable and accessible navigation component for Fillout form builder, styled with [Tailwind CSS](https://tailwindcss.com).

 ## 📦 Stack